hjeronen/cipher-decipher/documentation/testing_document.md

 The ui package, Main class, the PerformanceTester and the AccuracyTester are not included in the test report.
 Getters and setters in other classes are not tested, they are only used in unit testing.

 ## Performance and Accuracy testing
 The performance and accuracy testing is done using PerformanceTester and AccuracyTester classes.
 Both use TextFactory and Crypter classes for forming random test texts and encrypting them.
 The test texts are formed by picking random words from a word list (the same that is used for the actual program) and adding randomly formed error words to the text.
-The text is then encrypted and given to the Decrypter for decryption, and the computing time or accuracy of decryption with the original text is then measured and saved to an array.
-At the end, the average values of each test case are set into the output text field in the GUI.
+The text is then encrypted.
+In performance testing, the TextHandler is used to do the text preprocessing, and KeyFinder for finding the key to decrypt the text.
+The times for these processes are then measured.
+In accuracy testing, the cipher text is given to the Decrypter for decryption, and the accuracy of the decrypted text with the original text is then measured.
+At the end, the results of each test case are set into the output text field in the GUI.

 The tests can be run from the GUI by clicking either of the buttons 'Performance tests' or 'Accuracy tests'.
-The running time for the tests is very long (A couple hours).
+The running time for the tests is very long (several hours).

 ## Performance testing
 The performance tests are run on an `AMD Ryzen 9 5900X` CPU with 32GB of RAM.
 The times are measured in nanoseconds, but the results that are printed are turned to milliseconds.